FORT-Protocol/Docs/WHITEPAPER.md

 ## Introduction

 Liquidity is the key to on-chain applications.
-To solve this problem, previously DeFi has tried the traditional idea of order book and AMM models.
+To solve this problem, previously DeFi has tried the traditional idea of order book and Automated Market Maker (AMM) models.
 However, these models are not ideal solutions and cannot integrate all financial services into the same protocol and share the same liquidity, resulting in wasted resources and low performance.
 This paper proposes a new model: FORT protocol, which creates the concept of discounted computers and on-chain currency units, and systematically solves the liquidity and uniformity problem of all DeFi.
 It can be used for all financial product development and economic relationship lock-in of off-chain activities.

 <!-- [Download WhitePaper](FORT_WhitePaper.pdf) -->
 <a href="FORT_WhitePaper.pdf" target="_blank">Download WhitePaper</a>